agude/agude.github.io/_drafts/2022-05-16-i_still_love_hjkl.md

 ## Movement

-Moving around in Vim is a little different than most other programs because there are many ways to do it.
-Most users start by using the arrow keys, but they quickly learn they can use `hjkl` to move the cursor.
+Moving around in Vim is a little different from other programs because there are so many ways to do it.
+Most users start with the arrow keys, but they quickly learn about using `hjkl` to move the cursor.
 Using `hjkl` might seem unnatural but it starts the user down the path towards thinking in modes, and besides it is nice to not have to move your hand off the home row.

 Eventually, in the spirit of sharpening their saws, most users learn they can use search, marks, and GOTOs to more efficiently "jump" to where they want to